Jontaybr24/Tower-Defense/README.md

 This project was created for CS5400 Game Dev

-To run the game open index.html in any browser
+To run the game run node server.js